guoyu07/bootcamp4/src/unit1/lesson6/README.md

 # Unit 1, Lesson 6 - Querying fundamentals

 Querying is a large part of what a database does, and RavenDB doesn't disappoint in this matter.
+Right?

+As you learned in the lesson 2, querying with RavenDB is really easy.
 In this lesson, you will learn the fundamentals of querying using RavenDB in C#.

 ## LINQ support via `Query` session method